AAGIwanaga/Python/README.md

 # Python
-Learning from the book "Python Total" from  Fernando Feltrin
+Learning Python language from the book "Python Total" from  Fernando Feltrin Here, I will update with all the exercises from the book.